 Sheet Music review

 Easy Concert Pieces is a brand new series of three piano collections edited by Monika Twelsiek and Rainer Mohrs, and published worldwide by Schott Music.
-The first book came out last year, while Book 2 has just been published.

 According to the Preface,

 “The Easy Concert Pieces series presents easy piano pieces in progressive order.
 These pieces are intended to complement a piano tutor method and are particularly suitable for performance and auditions, concerts, competitions and examinations.
 They offer varied repertoire in a broad selection of pieces from the Baroque, Classical, Romantic and Modern eras.”